pzol/monadic/README.md

 # Monadic

-is a gem to help dealing with exceptional situations, it comes from the sphere of functional programming and bringing the goodies I have come to love in Scala to my ruby projects (hence I will be using more Scala like constructs than Haskell).
+helps dealing with exceptional situations, it comes from the sphere of functional programming and bringing the goodies I have come to love in Scala to my ruby projects (hence I will be using more Scala like constructs than Haskell).

 See also http://en.wikipedia.org/wiki/Monad

-Planned are the following monadics:
+We have the following monadics:

 - Option (Maybe in Haskell)
 - Either *planned

-## Installation

-Add this line to your application's Gemfile:

-    gem 'monadic'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install monadic

 ## Usage

 ### Option
 Is an optional type, which helps to handle error conditions gracefully.
 The one thing to remember about option is: 'What goes into the Option, stays in the Option'.

+    Option(User.find(123)).name._

+    # if you prefer the alias
+    Maybe(User.find(123)).name._

+    # confidently diving into hashes

+    Maybe({})[:a][:b][:c]     == None
+    Maybe(a: 1)[:a]._         == 1

 Basic usage examples: